awsdocs/aws-systems-manager-user-guide/doc_source/sysman-state-assoc.md

 ```

 **Note**
-When using Amazon EC2 tags, you can only use one tag key\.
-If you want to target your instances using more than one tag key, use the resource group option\.
+When using tags, you can only use one tag key\.
+If you want to target your nodes using more than one tag key, use the resource group option\.

-Target instances by using AWS Resource Groups
+Target nodes by using AWS Resource Groups

 ```
 --targets Key=resource-groups:Name,Values=resource-group-name